mjco0085/JunDevOps/README.md

 ```bash
 cd ..
 ```
-- and create some files
+- and create some files in the /app directory (or another directory, if you choosed another one in Step 1)
 1) nginx.conf
 ```bash
 worker_processes  1;